 Here’s what Microsoft’s John Cable says we should expect:

 - Windows Hello Multicamera Support: When you have both an external and internal Windows Hello camera on your PC, you can now set the default camera as your external camera.
 Windows Hello is used for signing into PCs.

 - Windows Defender Application Guard Performance: Microsoft has sped up WDAG, a feature that lets administrators configure applications to run in an isolated, virtualized container for security.
 Microsoft says opening documents, in particular, should be faster.

 - WMI Group Policy Performance: Microsoft has improved Windows Management Instrumentation (WMI) Group Policy Service (GPSVC) and made it perform more quickly “to support remote work scenarios.”

 Microsoft’s Windows Insider blog post adds a few more details on the specific scenarios that have been improved.

 That’s it—a quick, fast installation that fixes some minor issues.

-However, all of the features that looked like they were coming in Windows 10’s 21H1 update have been delayed.
+However, all of the features that looked like they were coming in Windows 10’s May 2021 Update have been delayed.
 You’ll find a look at the interesting changes coming in our guide to Windows 10’s 21H2 update.